 Yes and no. I don’t recommend fully preparing this dish and trying to serve it later.
 The shrimp will become rubbery and the pasta will absorb too much of the sauce.

-However, you can prep all the vegetables and proteins ahead of time.
-You can also pre-measure the sauce ingredients and keep those in a separate container as well.
+However, you can prep and chop all vegetables and proteins a day ahead and store them in airtight containers in the fridge.
 This will save you a lot of time!

 Cajun Jambalaya Pasta